 Section 179 Deduction Increase:

 Businesses can now deduct a maximum of $2.5 million of qualifying property under Section 179, a significant jump from $1.25 million.
+Phase-out starts at $4M in qualifying property.

 What Does This Mean for You?